You can’t underestimate the power of a good classroom makerspace.

 6. Make an electronics station.

 This area can be as simple or as involved as you want.
 Reep has all sorts of little motors and electronics in her station, and she says that it’s a great place for free play.
 Once students learn how they work, they can tinker and work on their own.

 “Even a small motor with a nine-volt battery can be a great lesson on how circuitry works,” Reep says.
 “It’s a quick way to show how electrons are moving and understand how electricity happens.”

-Makerspace secret: If you’re just getting started in this area, there are some great kits out there.
-Look on Amazon or on education websites.
+Makerspace secret: If you’re just getting started in this area, there are some great kits available on Amazon and other education websites.